High Desert Cedar Smudge Sticks

 “Cedar” is a term Pueblo people use for a number of different evergreens including the true cedars, junipers, and others.
 These trees have been used in the Southwest for a multitude of purposes from building material to medicine for over 2,000 years.
 The junipers—the one-seed junipers from the cypress family—are my favorite tree (allergies notwithstanding).
 They have always represented the desert southwest to me, the canyons and long horizons and clear, dry air…the echoes of the ancients and their beautiful homes.
 There’s a sense of eternity and strength and wisdom to these trees.
 A number of the Pueblos burn cedar branches in their homes to drive out negative beings and influences, and to offer protection.
 I do the same with mine, as it is also done around the world, as far away as Tibet.
 So there must be something to it!
 I feel cedar/juniper smudging blesses a space, and objects, and beings alike.

-These are fresh and green and wonderfully fragrant at the moment.
-You can’t use them for smudge yet but they’re lovely as they dry.
-In about a couple of weeks or so they may be ready to light.
+These have dried now to the point where they’re ready to use.
 They’re about 8” long and I’m selling them in pairs because they fit perfectly in my small mailing boxes.
 The $35 price includes shipping which is running over $11 now for these boxes, alas.

 If you want to purchase more than two, let me know and I’ll box them in a larger package.
 The more you buy, the more you’ll save on shipping.